Ironavenger475/YT-Comment-Analysis/README.md

 # YT-Comment-Analysis
-A Program to perform COmment analysis on YT videos
+A Program to perform Comment analysis on comments in YT videos